flowdock/api-docs/docs/Flows.md

 ## Get a Flow
-```
-GET /flows/:organization/:flow
-```

 Get a single flow.
 Single flow information always includes user list of flow.
 Otherwise the data format is identical to the list.
 Timestamps are milliseconds since epoch.

+```
+GET /flows/:organization/:flow
+```

+### Parameters

+* `activity`: boolean value (1/0) controlling whether activity info should be included in.

 ### Response
 ```